Fundamentals of Bioinformatics and Proteomics/Genomics

 Course director: Dr. Robert Trumbly, Dept. of Biochemistry and Cancer Biology, (419) 383-4347, firstname.lastname@example.org

-Summary: This course introduces the student to the powerful tools for accessing and analyzing biological sequence and structural information.
+Summary: This course introduces the student to the powerful tools for accessing and analyzing biological sequence and structural information (including data from the Human Genome Project).
 Topics presented include sequence databases, sequence comparisons, database searches, phylogenetic analysis, protein structure, proteomics, RNA structure prediction, gene prediction and identification, genetic analysis of disease, and microarray-based studies of gene expression.
-For each topic the basic theory will be presented, followed by practical applications of the theory.
-Each week, exercises based on the lectures will be assigned, which can be performed on bioinformatic resources available on the web or locally.
+For each topic the basic theory will be presented, followed by practical applications of the theory and exercises based on the lectures.
 There will be scheduled sessions at the UT Health Science Campus Bioinformatics Computer Lab to assist students in these exercises.
 There will also be a term project on a subject of the student's choosing (requiring instructor approval).
 This project will employ methods from the diverse topics covered in the lectures.